YOU ARE NOT AS ALONE AS YOU MIGHT FEEL

 How to Reach Out to a Colleague in Distress

 Dr. Dike Drummond from TheHappyMD.com shares this five minute video and walks you through some tips on how to reach out to a fellow physician or other human in distress.
-Vital Signs by The Physicians Foundation This project lists five vital signs to watch for in colleagues and has a nice conversation tips sheet on having a difficult conversation with somebody you recognize is struggling.. |
+Vital Signs by The Physicians Foundation This project lists five vital signs to watch for in colleagues and has a nice conversation tips sheet on having a difficult conversation with somebody you recognize is struggling. |

 What to say to a colleague who is suicidal

-Question - Persuade - Refer QUESTION the person about suicide and don't be vague: "Have you ever had thoughts, feelings, or plans about ending your life?"
+QPR Insitute's Curriculum: Question - Persuade - Refer QUESTION the person directly about suicide without being vague: "Have you ever had thoughts, feelings, or plans about ending your life?"
 There is a common misconception that by asking about it, you increase the risk and statistics show the exact opposite.
 PERSUADE the person to get help.
 Remember to listen carefully and without judgment and then say, "Let me help" or "Come with me to find help!"
 Once you are on notice, you need to take responsibility and you're GOOD at this because your medical training has taught you how.
 Remind them that they are not the only ones that have ever felt this.
 REFER for to resources which can help and make a warm hand-off.
-Make the call to the suicide prevention hotline together, help them make an EAP appointment, reach out to a peer-to-peer program, or the Physician Vitality Program.
+Make the call to the suicide prevention hotline together, help them make an EAP appointment, or through the Physician Vitality Program if you are an Idaho clinician.
 If they are in imminent danger, do not leave them: call 9-1-1 or take them to the hospital.
 Follow-up and find out what steps they are taking to get healthy.
-Ada County Medical Society Director Steven Reames is QPR Gatekeeper Training Certified and can provide this for your healthcare institution.
-Inquire at the email in the footer. |
+Find out what means of taking their own life they have easy access to and remove them (firearms, narcotics, etc). |